Support for people who are self-isolating.

-If you cannot work due to coronavirus and are eligible for Statutory Sick Pay (SSP), you will get it from day one, rather than from the fourth day of your illness.
+If you cannot work due to coronavirus and are eligible for Statutory Sick Pay (SSP), you will get it from day one of your illness.
+(Rather than from the fourth day).
 This applies retrospectively from 13 March 2020.

 You may be eligible for Statutory Sick Pay if you are self-isolating because:

 - you are (or someone in your household is) displaying symptoms of coronavirus, and you’re unable to work as a result

 - you’ve been notified that you have come into contact with someone who has coronavirus, and you’re unable to work as a result

 You may also be able to get Universal Credit and Statutory Sick Pay at the same time.
 Universal Credit is a monthly payment to help with your living costs.
 If you are receiving Statutory Sick Pay it may be a good idea to apply for Universal Credit too, particularly if you pay rent or have children to support.
 If you already receive Child Tax Credit or Working Tax Credit you should seek advice before making a claim for Universal Credit.
 You can get advice from Citizens Advice.
 If you get both, your Statutory Sick Pay will be taken into account when calculating your Universal Credit payment.

 If you cannot work from home whilst you are self-isolating, you may also be entitled to an Employment Support Allowance (ESA).
 You can apply for an ESA if you have a disability or health condition that affects how much you can work.
 You can apply if you're employed, self-employed or unemployed.

 If you're self-employed and are self-isolating, if it's possible for you to amend your working practices and work from home, then you should do so.
 If your business has been adversely affected by coronavirus, you may be eligible for the Self-Employment Income Support Scheme.

 Other sources of support